ColinGilbert/python-jsgf2prompts/README.md

 python-jsgf2prompts
 ===================

 A very quick and dirty modification to Arne Kohen's work at http://arne-koehn.de/projects/jsgfparser/, for creating prompts files from JSGF grammars.
-THANK YOU, ARNE! :)

 Depends on Python 2.7 and PLY (tested with version 3.4, but others should work as well.)
 Porting to Python 3.* should be trivial, but I am a very busy man.